 1. Have savings to rely on in your first year

 Do you know how much it will cost you to get started in real estate?
 Like any business, real estate requires some investment capital.
 Here are a few of the initial start-up costs you can expect:

 - Pre-licensing real estate classes.
-Estimated cost: $300.
+Estimated cost: $100-500 depending on the state.
 You’ll need these before you can take the real estate exam.

 - Brokerage fees.
 Estimated cost: Can be anywhere from $25 to $500 a month.
 Brokers can take a commission on your real estate earnings or charge you a monthly desk fee, or both.